 How to Use the Lucid Dreaming Tincture

-• Start low: 15–30 drops under the tongue 15–30 minutes before bed.
+- Start low: 15 to 30 drops under the tongue 15 to 30 minutes before bed.

-• Pair with core practices: dream journaling, reality checks, and a simple nightly intention such as “The next time I’m dreaming, I will notice I’m dreaming.”
+- Pair with core practices, dream journaling, reality checks, and a simple nightly intention such as “The next time I’m dreaming, I will notice I’m dreaming.”

 References